Frequently Asked Questions

 Most importantly, keep the lines of communication open between you and the remodeling contractor and the work crew.
 Ask questions.
 Let them know what your family schedule is and whether you have pets confined somewhere.
 It’s important to keep the work areas off limits to children and pets for their safety; however, you may have a little extra dust and dirt in your house, so keeping the work area off limits will avoid them tracking the dust to other parts of the house.

-How long have you been in business?
 Look for a company with an established business history in your community.
 Surviving in any business in today’s competitive marketplace is a difficult task.
 Most successful contractors are proud of their history in the industry.

 Also ask whom you should contact if the supervisor is not available.
 Get exact names and contact phone numbers for all persons who will be involved in the project.